Ming010915/evaApp/README.md

 # evaApp
-## Unsolved Issues
-- ~~The multiple users function has not been implemented yet.~~
-- ~~The .csv file is reset after every restart of the app. (.csv cannot handle multiple users, solution: using SQLite database)~~
-- ~~Image name format and the method of choosing images randomly need refinement.~~
-- ~~A maximum of 3 reviews per image is not implemented yet.~~
-- Overall UI design improvements are needed.
-- ~~Normalisation of the database is needed.~~
-- ~~Generate a .csv file from the database.~~

 ## Configuration
-- User names can be changed in index.html file under id="header".
+- User names can be changed in \templates\index.html file under id="header".
 - Images need to be saved as .png file with the directory \static\images.

 ## Instructions